 ALSO READTelangana: Cong to hold dharna in support of farmers Telangana govt officer booked in disproportionate assets case Telangana govt to give Rs 1 crore, house plot to Mithali Raj Walmart plans to open 10 outlets in Telangana in 5-7 years Telangana announces Rs 1 cr cash prize, house site for Mithali Raj

+The Telangana Builders Federation (TBF) today requested the state government to cut stamp duty and sought exemption from mortgage clause to boost the construction industry in the state.
+"Our state has 10 per cent mortgage clause for issuing of building/layout approvals to control the deviation of building bye-laws," TBF president C Prabhakara Rao said.
 "Now, since Real Estate Regulatory Authority (RERA) has come into force and there is no scope for the deviation by builders, we want the government to exempt the buildings from mortgage which are registered under RERA.